10 Holiday Decorating Mistakes That Could Put Your Family in Danger

 You never checked your string light package

 Holiday lights and other decorative lighting cause an average of 150 fires every year, according to the Electrical Safety Foundation International.
 No need to fear your string lights, as long as you take the proper precautions.
 “When you use electric lights, only use ones recognized for safety,” says Holtzman.
 Make sure your lights have the UL Listing Mark, which means third-party engineers gave it the stamp of approval for risk of fire, electric shock, and other dangers.
 The label can also tell you if those lights are safe to use outside.
 A green UL label means it can only be used indoors, but a red one is a sign that you can hang them outdoors, too.
-Don’t miss these other 10 things you didn’t realize were fire hazards.

 Your batteries aren’t secure